 Possible job titles for mechanical engineers are:

-• Installation Supervisor, Inspection Engineer
+- Commissioning engineer, Installation Supervisor, Inspection Engineer

-• Maintenance Engineer, Service Engineer, Foreman
+- Maintenance Engineer, Service Engineer, Product Support Engineer

-• Business Advisor, Consultant, CEO
+- Technology Advisor, Consultant, CEO

 Working life feedback

-We have been establishing own support organizations strategically most important areas like North America, Latin America, South East Asia and Russia.
-It is important to hire local people, because they already understand the local culture and way of doing business in their area, in this process Savonia plays a key role for us and we want to commit and continue the fruitful co-operation we have already established with Savonia!
+We have been establishing our support organizations strategically in important areas like North America, Latin America, South East Asia It is important to hire local people because they already understand the local culture and way of doing business in their area, in this process Savonia plays a key role for us and we want to commit and continue the fruitful co-operation we have already established with Savonia!

 – Miika Eskelinen, Vice President / Junttan Oy

 The technology industry is the most important business in the North Savonia region with its 1.7 billion euros revenue and about 800 million euros of exports each year.
 In the region, there are 9000 directly employed employees and 13500 employees who are employed indirectly in the technology industry.

-The significant volume of functions demonstrates the fact that the RDI Unit of the Department of Mechanical Engineering has succeeded in identifying the current and future needs for development of the local businesses.
+The significant volume of functions demonstrates the fact that the RDI Unit of the Department of Mechanical Engineering has succeeded in identifying the current and future needs for the development of the local businesses.
 With many of the businesses, the current cooperation can be described as a true partnership; for example, there are mutual benefits, continuity and varied actions.
 The internships, thesis and other project works conducted as part of the education represent the foundation for cooperation with these companies, but also the RDI projects are based on collaboration with the businesses.